 Top 5 Career Options after BPT - Eligibility, Salary

-The Bachelor of Physiotherapy (BPT) is a four-year undergraduate curriculum that emphasises on the anatomy of the human body.
-Physiotherapy is a unique form of medicine that applies mechanical pressure, heat, and electricity.
-There are various career options after BPT in both public and private sectors.
+The Bachelor of Physiotherapy (BPT) course is a four-year undergraduate curriculum that emphasises the anatomy of the human body.
+The physiotherapy course teaches a unique form of medicine that applies mechanical pressure, heat, and electricity.
+There are various career options available after completing a BPT degree in both the public and private sectors.
+With increasing awareness of physical fitness, BPT graduates have good career growth and job opportunities after BPT in the healthcare sector.

 Best Career Options after BPT

-Graduates who have completed their BPT program, have several career options to choose from.
-There are a number of clinics and health centres that provide career opportunities to students who have completed their Bachelors of Physiotherapy program.
-Some of the popular career options have been mentioned in this article.
+Graduates who have completed their BPT program have several career options after BPT to choose from.
+There are a number of clinics and health centres that provide career opportunities to students who have completed their Bachelor's of Physiotherapy program.
+Some of the popular career options have been mentioned below.
 We will also explore salary trends and avenues for higher studies in this field.

-A Physiotherapist is a professional who, with the help of gentle mobility exercises, pain relieving treatment and consultation, helps individuals to recover from injuries, manage pain and enhance their mobility.
+A career as a Physiotherapist involves helping individuals with gentle mobility exercises, pain-relieving treatment and consultation to recover from injuries, manage pain and enhance their mobility.
 Physiotherapists treat patients suffering from sports-related injuries, chronic muscle pain and in certain cases, post-surgery recovery as well.

 Related: